aimat-lab/AutoSlurm/README.md

 # Slurm submission helper

-This submission helper allows you to automatically generate slurm submission scripts and start them for you.
+This submission helper allows you to automatically generate slurm submission scripts and starts them for you, based on reusable templates.
+Next to normal jobs, also the automatic creation of chain jobs is supported.
-Supports simple jobs, splitting multiple scripts accross the GPUs of a node, and even chain jobs - all with a single command.

-At the moment, only single-node jobs that use all the GPUs of that node are supported.
-Chain jobs of that type of job are also supported, which at the moment is the main use of this tool.

-## Dependencies
-The only dependency is `pyyaml`, so likely most existing environments can be used.
+While some basic templates for sbatch scripts are available (see `configs` directory), you probably want to modify them slightly or create your own templates.

 ## Setup

-The easiest way to be able to run the command `slurm_submit` from anywhere is to add the following lines to your `~/.bashrc` file:
+Simply clone the repository and install as a package:

 ```
-function slurm_submit() {
-    python /path/to/repository/slurm_submit.py "$@"
-}
+pip install -e .
 ```

+Then, the command "slurm_submit" will be available to start jobs.

 ## Starting a simple non-chained job

 ```
-usage: slurm_submit.py [-h] [-r RESUMES] [-o OVERWRITES] [-d] config command
+usage: slurm_submit [-h] [-r RESUMES] [-o OVERWRITES] [-d] config cmd [Your command]

+Slurm submit helper.

 positional arguments:
   config                Name of the config file in the configs directory (without the .yaml extension).
-  command               Command to run in the sbatch file.
-Should be put in quotes.

 options:
   -h, --help            show this help message and exit
   -r RESUMES, --resumes RESUMES
                         Number of times to resume the job (default 0).
   -o OVERWRITES, --overwrites OVERWRITES
                         Key value pairs to overwrite default values specified in the config file (format: key1=value1,key2=value2).
   -d, --dry             Dry run, do not submit sbatch files.
 ```